soot0127/Fast-arrow/README.md

-makes arrow fast
+makes arrow fast.

-yes this is unoriginal i just want to learn how to mod
+yes this is unoriginal I just want to learn how to mod.